Question: What causes the white frothy substance on the stems of my grapevines?

 Answer: An insect known as the spittlebug causes the white frothy foam substance on stems of several types of plants.

-Recently, many people with muscadine grapevines have been noticing white foam on the vines and grapes that looks like someone has been spitting on them.
+Recently, gardeners with grapevines have been noticing white foam on the vines and grapes that looks like someone has been spitting on them.
 Seeing this white frothy mass of foam causes alarm and concern for many people because it appears so unusual.

 On a positive note, although seeing this mass of white foam causes concern for your plants health, the spittlebug is not known for causing any injury.
 Therefore, eliminates the necessity to apply pesticides.